kigster/arli/README.md

 # Arli — The Missing Arduino Library Manager

-**Arli** is a simple and very easy to use command-line tool, that provides several key functions to aid in Arduino project development.
+**Arli** is a simple and very easy to use the command-line tool, which offers several vital features to aid in Arduino project development, especially for larger projects with many depenencies and external libraries.

 ### Who is Arli For?

-_Arli is for moderately experienced C or C++ programmers, who have some very beginner/basic knowledge of CMake, and who want to build larger-than-trivial projects using an Arduino-compatible board, while taking advantage of the Object Oriented Design Patterns, decoupling your code into modules and/or libraries, and even using `gTest` library for unit testing your logic (coming soon)._
+_Arli is ideally suited for C/C++ programmers who have some basic knowledge of CMake, and who want to build larger-than-trivial projects on Arduino platform.
+Arli promotes use and reuse of libraries, which help take advantage of the Object Oriented Design Patterns, decoupling your code into reusable libraries._

+Having said that, Arli is also helpful for projects that do NOT use CMake.
+It can be used purely as a library manager, or GitHub repo downloader.

+One of it's "killer features" is the automatic [library folder name resolution](#folder-detection) which has up until now been a manual step in Arduino development.

 ### Why not the Arduino IDE?